isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2022-02-14-Written-Answer-by-Minister-for-Law-K-Shanmugam-to-PQ-on-Annual-number-of-legal-aid-applications-received-by-legal-aid-bureau.md

 ---
-title: Written Answer by Minister for Law, Mr K Shanmugam, to Parliamentary Question on the Legal Technology Platform Initiative
+title: Written Answer by Minister for Law, Mr K Shanmugam, to Parliamentary Question on the Annual Number of Legal Aid Applications Received by the Legal Aid Bureau
 date: 2022-02-14
 permalink: /news/parliamentary-speeches/2022-02-14-Written-Answer-by-Minister-for-Law-K-Shanmugam-to-PQ-on-Annual-number-of-legal-aid-applications-received-by-legal-aid-bureau
 ---